Each of the titles are hotlinked back to the detailed entries in the discography, so this page won't cover the fine details of each release.

 Availability: FRIGHTENINGLY RARE

 A fantastic single.
-"Rover & Rusty" is one of the best Shadowy Men tracks, and the pet themes are a riot.
+"Rover & Rusty" is a Shadowy Men classic, and the pet themes are a riot.
 Absolutely worth getting.

 Another great one.
 The cover of The Diodes' "Tired Of Waking Up Tired" is great, and the Shadowy original "The Alouette ..." is among their best.
 Definitely get this one.